 We may disclose personal data to a wide variety of recipients in any part of the world (including outside of the United Kingdom and the European Economic Area), including to those from whom we originally obtain personal data.
 Recipients may include:

-businesses (including security companies, and other supplies of goods and services) and other private sector organisations working with the police in anti-crime strategies;
+businesses (including security companies, and other suppliers of goods and services) and other private and public sector organisations, not-for-profit, charitable or volunatary sector organisations working with the police in anti-crime strategies, investigative or preventative, or victim care

 We decide on disclosure case-by-case, disclosing only the personal information that is necessary and proportionate to a specific purpose and with appropriate controls and safeguards in place.